elastic/apm-nodejs-http-client/README.md

 Arguments:

-- `callback` - Callback is called when the internal buffer have been flushed and the HTTP request ended.
+- `callback` - Callback is called when the internal buffer has been flushed and the HTTP request ended.
 If no HTTP request is in progress the callback is called in the next tick.